MindLyfe/MindLyfe-Platform/env-configs/README.md

-# MindLyf Microservices Environment Configuration
+# MindLyfe Microservices Environment Configuration

-This document provides an overview of the environment configurations for the MindLyf microservices architecture.
+This document provides an overview of the environment configurations for the MindLyfe microservices architecture.
 Each service has its own `.env` and `.env.example` files to ensure proper operation and communication between services.

 ## Key Principles